 7 Repeat Purchase Rate Statistics For eCommerce Stores

 Repeat purchase rate is a crucial metric for eCommerce businesses looking to build sustainable growth.
 This key performance indicator measures the percentage of customers who come back to make additional purchases from your store after their initial transaction.
-The average repeat customer rate in eCommerce ranges from 15-30%, with significant variations across different industries and product categories.
+Industry data shows the average repeat customer rate in eCommerce ranges from 15-30%, with significant variations across different industries and product categories.

 Understanding your store's repeat purchase rate helps you gauge customer loyalty and the effectiveness of your retention strategies.
 For marketers, improving this metric can dramatically increase revenue, as returning customers typically spend more per order and cost less to maintain than acquiring new ones.
 A healthy repeat purchase rate indicates strong customer satisfaction and can significantly boost your store's profitability over time.

-The average ecommerce repeat purchase rate stands at 28.2%, meaning just over a quarter of customers return for additional purchases.
+Industry data shows the average eCommerce repeat purchase rate at around 25-30%, meaning just over a quarter of customers return for additional purchases.
 This benchmark gives marketers a clear target to measure their retention efforts against.

 This statistic holds steady across multiple industry studies.
 Brands with rates below this threshold may need to examine their retention strategies more closely.